julita-drwiega/2market-marketing-analytics/README.md

 ---

-*Completed as part of the LSE Data Analytics Career Accelerator, 2026.*
+*Completed as part of the LSE Data Analytics Career Accelerator, 2026.
+Final grade: 82.5%.*